HackyHour/Goettingen/index.md

 The logo is derived from the one used by HackyHour Auckland (with kind permission).
 It uses a public domain <a href="https://thenounproject.com/search/?q=hackathon&i=6324">icon</a> and the open <a href="https://fontlibrary.org/en/font/jellee-typeface">Jelle</a> font (SIL Open Font License).
-Colors are the corporate design colors from the University of Würzburg.

 ![alt text](logo/hackyhour.svg "Logo HackyHour")